1988 Virginia Tech Hokies football team: No. 8 South Carolina

 Virginia Tech (1–5) dropped its fifth straight game with a 26–24 loss to No. 8 South Carolina (6–0) on October 8, 1988, at Lane Stadium.
 The Hokies led 21–10 late in the second quarter and 24–17 entering the fourth, but surrendered three field goals and committed five interceptions in a back-and-forth contest.

-Tech opened the scoring with a 15-yard touchdown pass from Will Furrer to Brian McCall at the 1:56 mark of the first quarter, following a missed South Carolina field goal.
-After the Gamecocks tied the game on a 53-yard touchdown pass from Todd Ellis to Mike Dingle, Virginia Tech responded with two defensive scores in the final three minutes of the half.
+Tech opened the scoring with a 15-yard touchdown pass from Will Furrer to Brian McCall at the 1:56 mark of the first quarter, after South Carolina had taken a 3–0 lead on a Collin Mackie 24-yard field goal.
+After the Gamecocks retook the lead on a 53-yard touchdown pass from Todd Ellis to Mike Dingle, Virginia Tech responded with two defensive scores in the final three minutes of the half.
 Roger Brown returned an interception 47 yards for a touchdown at 2:17, and Leslie Bailey added a 19-yard pick-six just 55 seconds later to give the Hokies a 21–10 lead.

 South Carolina opened the third quarter with a 98-yard kickoff return by Robert Brooks to cut the lead to 21–17.
 Virginia Tech answered with a 43-yard field goal by Chris Kinzer at 11:48, but missed two other attempts from 46 and 51 yards.
 In the fourth quarter, Collin Mackie converted field goals of 28, 50, and 23 yards to give South Carolina the win.

 Virginia Tech totaled 217 yards of offense, including 74 rushing and 143 passing, and recorded 14 first downs.
 Ralph Brown led the ground game with 55 yards on 18 carries, while Phil Bryant added 40 yards on 12 attempts.
 Furrer completed 17 of 40 passes for 143 yards, 1 touchdown, and 3 interceptions.
 Myron Richardson led all receivers with 7 catches for 65 yards, and Nick Cullen added 32 yards on 3 receptions.

 Defensively, the Hokies intercepted five passes: Roger Brown and Leslie Bailey each returned one for a touchdown, while Mitch Dove, Sean Lucas, and Jock Jones added picks in the second half.
 Lucas and Jones also recorded 9 tackles apiece, and Horacio Moronta added 6 stops and 2 sacks.
 Scott Hill and Randy Cockrell each contributed tackles for loss.
 Virginia Tech held South Carolina to 0 rushing yards on 27 attempts and forced five turnovers.

 Despite the defensive effort, Virginia Tech committed five turnovers of its own and was penalized 14 times for 123 yards.
 The Hokies converted just 3 of 19 third downs and failed to score in the fourth quarter.